 14 Ways of Saying "Drunk" Across the United States

 You might hear this colorful idiom in Georgia.
 In a 1960 novel, Walk Egypt, a group of Atlanta fishermen are nearly suffocated by a stopped-up chimney.
-“They was cork-high and bottle deep,” the wonderfully-named Aunt Baptist says.
+“They was cork-high and bottle deep,” a character says.
 “Or they’da smelled it.”

 You might be flabbergasted by something shocking or surprising, or by something boozy, at least if you’re in Pennsylvania.